 - The contents of the first and second sessions are the same.

 - After each session, you will be able to take home about 4kg of miso.

-- However, if the Emergency Declaration due to Corona Pandemic is not lifted by the date of the workshop, the workshop will be cancelled and the registration fee and Satoyama Club membership fee will be refunded.
+- However, if the situation of the new coronavirus infection worsens before the date of the workshop, the workshop will be cancelled and the registration fee will be refunded.

 Summary of This Workshops